 UNESCO World Heritage Site, Royal Church and Mausoleum of the Great and the Good

 Westminster Abbey is without question a highlight of a tour of London.
 It is the Royal church, where coronations of Kings and Queens take place, Royal weddings, Royal baptisms and for seventeen monarchs their final resting place.
+It was also the location of the late Queens' funeral service.

 The Abbey is our memories; we remember explorers, writers, scientists, naturalists and even politicians.
 Some have tombs and others’ memorial stones.
 With a tour of The Tower of London, St Paul’s Cathedral and Westminster Abbey, I’m sure you could learn all of Britain’s history in one day.